 Armpits, Chest, Other Areas

 Shaving the armpits and chest can be done before, after, or during your shower as long as the proper steps are taken.
-Whatever part of your body you are shaving, most people recommend to shave after a hot shower, but it all depends on your preferences, hair, and skin type.
+Whatever part of your body you are shaving, most people recommend shaving after a hot shower, but it all depends on your preferences, hair, and skin type.

 Is it Better to Shave with Hot or Cold Water?